BattleFrog is canceled. You can find additional races near you here.

 Today, BattleFrog announced that it will be suspending its 2016 racing season as it focuses its efforts on product alignment and its popular media programming.
 As a result, all races have been cancelled.

 All registrations are being fully refunded to the purchasing credit card.
 For those with multi-race passes, all unused races will be fully refunded.
 Refunds will be issued within thirty days by our third party processor.

 All Ambassador accounts are being paid out at their current standings.

 We regret any inconvenience that this may cause our valued customers.
 Again, all registrations for cancelled races will be refunded automatically within thirty days and no further action is required.
 Please e-mail [email protected] with any questions.

-While surprising news to some, there were many in the community that have been waiting for the proverbial other shoe to drop in the wake of low registration numbers.
+While surprising news to some, there were many in the community that has been waiting for the proverbial other shoe to drop in the wake of low registration numbers.

 Through 25 of the 44 proposed 2016 races, BattleFrog was averaging 978 finishers per race.
 Assuming a 20% no-show rate, that number slightly rises to 1174 per race.
-Conventional wisdom for a traveling race series of that size tells us that somewhere been 3000 and 4000 registrants is the break even point financially.
+Conventional wisdom for a traveling race series of that size tells us that somewhere been 3000 and 4000 registrants are the break-even point financially.